 For every commercial conveyancing transaction in Hay On Wye it is crucial to investigate the adoption status of roads surrounding a site.
 Failure to identify developments where adoption procedures have not been addressed adequately can cause delays to Hay On Wye commercial conveyancing transactions as well as present a risk to future plans for the site.
 These searches are not conducted for residential conveyancing in Hay On Wye.

-Despite weeks of looking the Title Certificate and documents to my house are lost.
-The lawyers who did the conveyancing in Hay On Wye 4 years ago no longer exist.
+Despite weeks of looking the Title Certificate and documents to our property are lost.
+The conveyancers who handled the conveyancing in Hay On Wye 10 years ago are no longer around.
 What are my options?

 Gone are the days when you need to have the physical official documentation to establish that you are the registered proprietor of land or premises, as the Land Registry have everything they need in a digital format.

 Due to the encouragement of my in-laws I had a survey completed on a house in Hay On Wye prior to retaining conveyancers.
 I have been told that there is a flying freehold aspect to the house.
 The surveyor advised that some banks will refuse to issue a loan on such a home.

 It varies from the lender to lender.
 Bank of Scotland has different requirements from Birmingham Midshires.
 Should you wish to call us we can check via the relevant lender.
 If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Hay On Wye.
 Conveyancing will be smoother if you use a solicitor in Hay On Wye especially if they regularly deal with such properties in Hay On Wye.

 I'm remortgaging my primary property to a buy to let mortgage with HSBC Bank and intend to use the remaining equity as a deposit on another house.
 The location we are talking about is Hay On Wye.
 Will your conveyancers be able to act for the two mortgage companies and link together the conveyances?